bedita/bedita/README.md

  ```

 See [Web Server setup](http://bedita.readthedocs.io/en/4-develop/setup.html#web-server)
-to configured a virtualhost in your webserver.
+to configure a virtualhost in your webserver.
-To see first `/home` endpoint response you may point the browser to `http://your-vhost/home`
+To see first [`/home` endpoint](http://bedita.readthedocs.io/en/4-develop/endpoints/home.html) response you may point the browser to `http://your-vhost/home`

 Otherwise, only for development or test setups, you can take advantage of PHP builtin server
 with this simple command: